 So, how are FreshBooks vs. Xero different?
 Let’s dive in deeper to answer that question, starting with the specifics of the FreshBooks software.

 With FreshBooks, you have the ability to choose from their three service plans: Lite, Plus, and Premium.
-For a limited time, FreshBooks is offering 70% off for the first 3 months when new users skip the 30-day free trial period.
+For a limited time, FreshBooks is offering 60% off for six months on Lite, Plus, and Premium plans when new users skip the 30-day free trial period and opt to buy now.
 Before we explain the differences between these plans and what each can offer your business, let’s discuss the features that are included in all FreshBooks offerings.
 All three of their plans include:

 This being said, the first plan FreshBooks offers is the most simple, and therefore, the least expensive.
 FreshBooks Lite is available for $15 per month, or a discounted $13.50 per month if you opt for a yearly plan.
 According to the FreshBooks website, this plan is best-suited as a self-employed accounting software, especially for mobile business owners, allowing you to attach five billable clients to your account.